 If this is you today, if this story resonates with you, then you know what I am talking about.
 Your pain is not distant from God.
 We do not have a High priest that can not relate to our infirmities.
 There is nothing you are going through that God isn’t aware of.
 Isaiah 59.1

-Some of you have believed God for a long time, some 10, 20 years.
+Some of you have been in waiting for a long time, some 10, 20 years.
 I will not claim that I know how you feel, but God knows how you feel.

 I know your tears, those that you shed in secrecy.
-I understand that you can’t bring yourself to attend yet another baby shower, even though they are for your very good friend.
-You are not envious of your friend, you are happy for her, but you can’t help but wonder.
+I understand that you can’t bring yourself to attend yet another baby shower.
+You are not envious, you are happy for her, but can’t help but wonder.
 You ask God, “When is my turn?
-I am always celebrating others, when will I be celebrated?”
+I am always celebrating others; when will I be celebrated?”
 You couldn’t care less for the gifts, just the joy of feeling a baby move in your stomach and holding that child.

-Most of my friends have stopped having babies and am just starting.
+Most of my friends had stopped having babies, and I am just starting.
 Comparing myself to others only leads to more depression.

-I know you think about how you can’t wait to endure the nausea, morning sickness and all the gross stuff other women complained about.
-How you wanted to scream at the top of your lungs, “I’d go through fire just to have that one child!?!?!”
+I know you think about how you can’t wait to endure nausea, morning sickness, and all the gross stuff other women complained about.
+How you wanted to scream at the top of your lungs, “I’d go through fire just to have one child!?!?!”

-What you wouldn’t give just to be pregnant!
-You don’t care if it’s a boy or a girl, because a healthy baby is all that you desire.
+What you wouldn’t give to be pregnant!
+You don’t care if it’s a boy or a girl because a healthy baby is all that you desire.
 Is there anything too big for God to do?
 Nothing is impossible for God, so when is your own time?